The Clear Edge

 Phase 3 ($42K → $50K):

-Each phase: 3-4 months.
-Each requires a partial rebuild of the previous phase.
-Nothing was built for the final scale.
+Each phase took 3–4 months and required a partial rebuild of the previous one, because nothing was built for the final scale.

 His constraint wasn’t delivery capacity—it was infrastructure.
-The checkout system broke at high volume.
-The support system couldn’t handle the ticket load.
-Marketing wasn’t set up for scale.
+The checkout system broke under high volume, the support system couldn’t handle the ticket load, and marketing wasn’t set up to scale.

-The insight: if infrastructure is the only constraint, build it once for the target scale instead of rebuilding three times.
+The insight: if infrastructure is the only constraint, build it once for the target scale instead of rebuilding it three separate times.

 Week 1-3: The Feasibility Analysis—Can This Model Jump?

-Before committing $8K to infrastructure, Liam needed proof that his business model supported a direct jump.
+Before committing $8K to infrastructure, Liam needed proof that his business model could support a direct jump.

 Not all models can skip stages.
-Service businesses scale linearly (more clients = more delivery time).
-Agency work scales with team size.
-Consulting sells time.
+Service businesses scale linearly (more clients mean more delivery time), agencies scale with team size, and consulting still sells time.
+Productized digital products, however, operate with different economics.

 The Four-Part Feasibility Test